Karuuuuu557/CPG-Tasks-and-Activities/README.md

 ---

-*These activities were created for educational purposes as part of a Computer Programming with Graphics (CPG) course.*
+*These activities were created for educational purposes as part of a Computer Programming with GUI (CPG) course.*